planq-network/planq-docs/.github/README.md

 ### Style guide

 * Use 3 levels at most
-* Categorise docs mostly per user, dapp, node hosts, Cronos play
+* Categorise docs mostly per user, dapp, node hosts
 * Keep docs/sentences short, DRY and modular
 * Use tabs, tables, hints and relative page links
 * Double check SUMMARY.md and prefer the use of horizontal images